AVJdataminer/Notes/Remote Secure Data Access.md

 ## 1. S3 bucket on AWS
 The data is uploaded by me after receiving zipped data from the client.
 If the data sources are multiple or they are too large to be shared via email or secure ftp then you would need to manage the S3 bucket on your end and just grant me user access.
-Regardless of the
+If I manage the bucket, I would create a seperate bucket specifically for working with you and add the monthly costs to your invoice.
+Here is some pricing info, it primarily depends on size and t

 3. VPN connection to work directly client side only, no transfer of data.
 4. Private Github Repository - Data is uploaded by the client and I am added to the repository as a user.